News & Analysis

 October 11, 2024

-Multnomah County, Oregon, this week became the first U.S. community to sue a gas utility for climate deception, after the county expanded its 2023 case against several fossil fuel companies to include NW Natural, a regional gas utility accused of misleading consumers about the harms of its products.
+Multnomah County, Oregon, this week became the first U.S. government to sue a gas utility for climate deception, after the county expanded its 2023 case against several fossil fuel companies to include NW Natural, a regional gas utility accused of misleading consumers about the harms of its products.
 The county’s $52 billion lawsuit is seeking to hold major oil and gas companies, including Exxon, Chevron, and Shell, as well as industry enablers such as consulting firm McKinsey and Company, accountable for their role in fueling the deadly 2021 Pacific Northwest heat dome, which killed 69 county residents.

 “NW Natural engaged in an enterprise of misrepresentation about the effects its products would have on the climate, and that the use of its products could cause an extreme heat event to occur,” the updated filing states.
 The county also added the Oregon Institute of Science and Medicine, a local climate denial front group, as a defendant.